grate-driver/grate/README.md

-# grate
+# Grate
-Grate is an anagram of "tegra", actually it is a collection of open source reverse-engineering tools aiming at the NVIDIA Tegra2+ 3D engine.
+Grate is an anagram of "Tegra", actually it is a collection of open source reverse-engineering tools aiming at the NVIDIA Tegra 2/34 2D/3D engines.

 ## Documentation